bjlkeng/bjlkeng.github.io/source/posts/manifolds.rst

 is :math:`x`).
 Now that we have our tangent (vector) space represented in :math:`\mathbb{R}^n`, we can perform our usual Euclidean vector-space operations.
-(We'll get to it in the next section).

 |h3| Basis of the Tangent Space |h3e|

-Tangent vectors as velocities only tells half the story though because we have a tangent vector specified in a local coordinate system but what is its basis?
+Tangent vectors as velocities only tell half the story though because we have a tangent vector specified in a local coordinate system but what is its basis?
 Recall a `vector <https://en.wikipedia.org/wiki/Coordinate_vector>`__ has its coordinates (an ordered list of scalars) that correspond to particular basis vectors.
 This is important because we want to be able to do analysis on the manifold *between* points, not just at a single point.
-So understanding how the tangent spaces between different points (and potentially charts) on a manifold is important.
+So understanding how the tangent spaces relate between different points (and potentially charts) on a manifold is important.

 To understand how to construct the tangent space basis, let's first define an arbitrary function :math:`f: M \rightarrow \mathbb{R}` and assume we still have our good old smooth parametric curve :math:`\gamma: t \rightarrow M`.
 Now we want to look at a new definition of "velocity" relative to this test
 function: :math:`\frac{df \circ \gamma(t)}{dt}\Big|_{t=t_0}` at our point on the manifold :math:`p`.
-Basically the rate of change of our function as we walk along this curve.
+Basically the rate of change of our function :math:`f` as we walk along this curve.

 However, we can do a "trick" by introducing a chart (:math:`\varphi`) and its inverse (:math:`\varphi^{-1}`) into this measure of "velocity":